cpp-best-practices/game_jam/Jam1_April_2022/readme.md

 ## Submissions

-You can submit whenver you like, but the tag that is listed in your PR at the time of submission closure will be the version that is judged.
+You can submit whenever you like, but the tag that is listed in your PR at the time of submission closure will be the version that is judged.

 Create a PR into this folder.
 Example